 After creating this baseline, we can then show plans and photos from completed projects.
 And we can often provide a ballpark estimate of what it would cost to do something similar in their home.

 The conversation is also a chance for the remodeler to clarify the clients’ expectations, as well as learning about their remodeling history.
-For instance, if their last project went over budget, we can explain how taking time up front to write clear specifications can eliminate that problem.
+For instance, if their last project went over budget, we can explain how taking the time up front to write clear specifications can eliminate that problem.
 If their home wasn’t treated with the care they expected, then we can demonstrate how our processes ensure that it will be.

-Ultimately, what most people want is assurance that they’re working with someone they can trust.
+Ultimately, what most people want is the assurance that they’re working with someone they can trust.
 A good remodeler earns that trust by investing the time and effort needed to understand all the variables involved, by using that information to calculate an accurate price, and by making sure all the clients’ concerns are addressed before work starts.
 Clients deserve nothing less.